giantneco/pandoc-blockdiag-filter/README.md

 # pandoc-blockdiag-filter
-Pandoc filter for the blockdiag families
+Pandoc filter for the blockdiag family